 ZaRex still had strong sales in July 1952.
 Nancy Norton, writing “For the Pantry Shelf” in the Boston Globe, recommended it: "There's more for your money in the tastiest treat in town ...
 Za-Rex, the full pint that makes a full gallon of tall, cool drinks.
 Easy to make, quick and thrifty.
 Just a dash of Za-Rex, add water and ice."

 Throughout the 1960s and 1970s, newspaper ads and television commercials marketed ZaRex.
-One jingle went, “It’s as good as can be, just look for the Z.” On the In The 70s blog, ‘Patrick’ posted his memory of appearing in a ZaRex ad:
+One jingle went, “It’s as good as can be, just look for the Z.” On the In The 70s blog, ‘Patrick’ posted his memory of appearing in a ZaRex ad.
+His father worked in advertising in Boston, and use his children in commercials.
+Remembered Patrick:

-In the early 1970s my dad was in the advertising business in Boston, MA.
-He would often use my siblings and I in various advertisements.
 When I was in Kindergarten (1972 I think) I was cast in a TV commercial for Zarex.
 I must have drank 10 gallons of the stuff.
 By the time we finished I could barely muster a smile for the camera.
-I don't remember too much about the commercial.
-I believe it only aired locally and it was promoting a chance to win a free trip to the recently opened Disney World.

 In 2010, Arthur Dove went to the grocery store on the South Shore of Massachusetts to buy ZaRex.
 To his great dismay, he couldn't find it.
 Dove had been brought up on the drink, and had given it to his children and grandchildren.